Youth for democracy

 The current economic and social context in Europe today is creating very diverse challenges for young people.
 They are often the first to be affected by unemployment and discrimination.
 With increasing fragmentation and economic inequalities of our societies there is a real risk of democratic disillusionment and social exclusion of young people.
 The Youth for Democracy programme seeks to achieve the active participation and autonomy of young people in peaceful and inclusive societies of Europe.
 The work is based on a co-management principle that actively involves young people in the decision-making process.

 A series of activities such as training courses, conferences, seminars, consultative meetings, youth peace camps and study sessions bringing youth NGOs to the European Youth Centres to study the priority themes prepares the beneficiaries to become multipliers for the values defended through the youth programme.
-Research and educational manuals are also produced and widely disseminated, thereby reaching out to a wider population of youth workers, NGOs and authorities on the priorities of the Youth for Democracy programme; this will be strengthened by the wide outreach of the No Hate Speech Movement to individuals in the member States.
+Research and educational manuals are also produced and widely disseminated, thereby reaching out to a wider population of youth workers, NGOs and authorities on the priorities of the Youth for Democracy programme.

 This programme line involves a double perspective.